Vyral/base-template/_posts/2019-08-20-can-you-buy-a-home-with-less-than-20-down.md

 {% include youtube.html %}

-*Do homebuyers really need a 20% down payment to buy a home?
-Steve Hankla from Doorway Home Loans is here to help me answer this question.*
+<p style="text-align:center;"><em>Do homebuyers really need a 20% down payment to buy a home?
+Steve Hankla from Doorway Home Loans is here to help me answer this question.</em></p>

 In answer to the question of whether homebuyers really need a 20% down payment to buy a home, **I’m happy to say that no, they do not.**